influxdata/docs-v2/content/v2.0/query-data/flux/guides/execute-queries.md

 ```

 ## InfluxDB API
-Flux can be used to query InfluxDB through InfluxDB's `/api/v2/query` endpoint.
+Query InfluxDB through the `/api/v2/query` endpoint.
 Queried data is returned in annotated CSV format.

 In your request, set the following:

+- `Authorization` header to `Token ` + your authentication token.
 - `accept` header to `application/csv`
 - `content-type` header to `application/vnd.flux`

 This allows you to POST the Flux query in plain text and receive the annotated CSV response.

-Below is an example `curl` command that queries InfluxDB using Flux:
+Below is an example `curl` command that queries InfluxDB:

 {{< code-tabs-wrapper >}}
 {{% code-tabs %}}